elau1112/javascript-challenge/README.md

         d) country
         e) shape
     > "Your search returned no results" will be appeared if the search column of the dataset does not contain the input value.
-    > To see the whole dataset, user can click the Filter Table with the empty cells.
-This note is also added below the "Enter a shape" Form for user's reference.
+    > To see the whole dataset, user can click the Filter Table with the empty cell.
+This note is also added below every Form for user's reference.